kevinrademan/react-referer/README.md

-# react-referrer
+# react-referer
-Isomorphic function to load the referrer
+Isomorphic function to load the referer

-## Isomorphic cookies!
+## Isomorphic referer!
 You can also plug it directly with a Node.js request by adding just before the renderToString: `var unplug = reactReferer.plugToRequest(req, res);`<br />

 ## Download